Skip to content

 38{fib}

 The first one is very simple and is exactly the same as using a calculator.
-The second one is worth noting.
-As you can imagine from the name, the {fib} computes the 38th Fibonacci sequence.
+The second is worth noting.
+As the name suggests, {fib} computes the 38th Fibonacci number.
 This is similar to the Fibonacci button on a calculator.
 In other words, the code above can be thought of as the following actions on a calculator:

-1. Create a new Fibonacci button on a calculator
+1. Create a new Fibonacci button on the calculator

 2. Press the "3" button